Shad02w/use-build/README.md

 # vite-plugin-use-build

-This vite plugin help you javascript file run only at build time and share the export value at runtime
+This vite plugin help you to evaluate export values of esm module at build time, also allow you to import the values at runtime

 ## Usages